To renovate or to move: 5 things to think about

 4. You know exactly what you’re looking for

-Sometimes searching for a new house can be frustrating, particularly if you know exactly what it is you want from the property but nothing that’s on the market quite matches up.
+Sometimes searching for a new house can be frustrating.
+Particularly if you know exactly what it is you want from the property but nothing that’s on the market quite matches up.
 Then why not create it yourself?
 Ask for a consultation with an architect or interior designer in your area to find out exactly what is possible with the footprint and space you have available.
+Consider a custom kitchen renovation, creating a bedroom in the attic or even building a garden room to offer additional family space.
+You’ll find that if you get the professionals involved they might come up with something you never even thought of.

-And you never know, you might find that you can get pretty close to whatever it was you wanted in the first place…and without the hassle and upheaval of moving.
+And you might even be able to get pretty close to whatever it was you wanted in the first place…without the hassle and upheaval of moving.